HUFFINGTON POST: I spent a week trying not to be a judgmental asshole

 The experience led me to question the almighty high horse I often find myself gallivanting around on.
 Who am I to pass judgement on something when I have never actually tried it myself?
 That doesn’t make me cool, that makes me an asshole.

-I decided I would spend a week trying not to be a judgmental asshole.
+I decided I would spend a week trying not to be a judgemental asshole.
 I planned to lock up my skepticism and try doing things I would normally dismiss as lame, cringe-worthy or just plain boring.
 I wanted to see what would happen if I let down my guard and wandered off the track I’d beaten for myself.

 MONDAY – DETOX